nagyist/abp/docs/en/Community-Articles/2025-02-12-Migrate-DB-From-Your-Web-Project/Post.md

-# Migrate Your DB from the Web Application — Adding a DB Migration Controller in ABP Framework

 In some scenarios, you might prefer to **update your ABP project's database by simply visiting a URL** rather than running a console application (such as a typical `DbMigrator` project).
 This post demonstrates how to do that in an ABP application.
 In my sample application I used the single-layer project but you can benefit the same approach for other templates.
 My sample project name was created with this name: **Acme.BookStore**.

 ------